-- Now cross reference the error in the Windows system log with the item in device manager with the same BUS, DEVICE, FUNCTION location.
+- First, cross reference the error in the Windows system log with the item in device manager with the same BUS, DEVICE, FUNCTION location.

-- Double click on that item and go to driver tab and update driver, manually update by click browse, Let me Choose…
+- Then double click on that item and go to driver tab and update driver, manually update by click browse, Let me Choose…

 - From the compatible hardware driver list choose: PCI Express Standard Root Port driver.